For this church:

 Work had commenced on the building of the new church hall but then stopped as war was declared in September 1939 and there was an uncertainty to what this would bring.
 Permission was then obtained to complete the hall and was opened by the Bishop of Southwell on 6 March 1941.
 When the Church Hall was opened for services Hymns Ancient and Modern, was used while Hymnal Companion was used for Christ Church.
 Between 1941 and 1944 The Church Hymnal for the Christian Year was introduced at both churches on Whit-Sunday.
 The Rev C B Bardsley became vicar in 1943, when the new church hall was in greater use.
 During the black-out of war time, evening services were held on Sunday afternoons at Christ Church but during the autumn and winter months between 1943 and 1945 they were held at Church Hall which was ‘blacked-out’.

-In 1952, a new estate was built partially in Christ Church and partially in the parish of Hawton, but too far from Hawton Church.
+In 1952, a new estate was built partially in Christ Church parish and partially in the parish of Hawton, but too far from Hawton church.
 The Diocesan authorities suggested that the Vicar of Christ Church should also be the Rector of Hawton, then have an assistant curate that could live in Hawton Rectory.
 On 5 May 1953 this was appropriated, and Mr Bardsley was instituted and inducted as the Rector of Hawton.

 In 1953, the license to build the new church had expired so new plans were made.
 On 4 December 1954, Messrs F A Broadhead and Royle of Nottingham were invited to a Parochial Church meeting to prepare for a suggested plan for the new church.
 In 1955, Mr Royle submitted the suggested plans and they were approved - although some changes were made to the plan later, as the church was made larger and better proportioned at a higher cost.
 The new church was to accommodate 350 people with a maximum of 400.

-On 1 December 1956, the foundation stone of the new church was Blessed by the Bishop of Southwell and laid.
-The oak eagle lectern, Bishop’s chair, credence table, pews, organ, brass alms dish and all the Communion plate were all taken to the new church.
+On 1 December 1956, the foundation stone of the new church was blessed by the Bishop of Southwell and laid.
+The lectern, Bishop’s chair, credence table, pews, organ, brass alms dish and all the Communion plate were all taken to the new church.
 The pews from the old church were rebuilt, lengthened and installed in the central aisle.
 Finally, on 13 October 1957, the Rt Rev Russell Barry, the Bishop of Southwell closed the door for the last time.
 The building was then rented out to help with funding the upkeep of the new church.